rishikaiytha/Image-based-attendence-capture-system-using-Deep-learning-and-Pytorch/README.md

    INSTRUCTION:
    1. Read the file "Part-01 Interview" for details regarding part 1  of the  submission
-   2. For Part-02 of the assignment, Open the file names "Part-02 Interview"
+   2. For Part-02 of the Submission, Open the file names "Part-02 Interview"